 How your personal information is stored

-Progress Psychology Limited takes your privacy very seriously and is committed to taking all reasonable steps to protect any individual identifying information that you provide to the business.
+Progress Psychology Limited takes your privacy seriously and is committed to taking all reasonable steps to protect any individual identifying information that you provide to the business.
 Once Progress Psychology Limited receives your data, the best efforts are made to ensure it is held securely on our systems.
 All personal information provided is stored in compliance with EU General Data Protection Regulations (GDPR).

 How long your personal information is stored for